Achievable logoAchievable logo

 Investor profiles

-Registered representatives must know their customers well to make suitable recommendations.
-New account forms ask several detailed questions to gain a complete picture of a client’s financial situation, including:
+Registered representatives must know their customers well enough to make suitable recommendations.
+New account forms ask detailed questions to build a clear picture of a client’s financial situation, including:

 • Annual income